MinaProtocol/mina/rfcs/0017-state-snapshotting.md

 [drawbacks]: #drawbacks

 * These tasks would take quite a bit of effort to complete
-* The snapshotting system itself will be complex enough to have it's own bugs
+* The snapshotting system itself will be complex enough to have its own bugs

 ## Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives